AdvancedOperations/Operacjas/README.md

 }
 ```

-Think of it that way.
-You generate dependency in sutiations where you *can* influence the result of condition evaluation. `LoginCondition` is a good example.
+Think of it this way: you generate dependency in sutiations where you *can* influence the result of condition evaluation. `LoginCondition` is a good example.
 You generate `LoginOperation` which checks whether the user is logged in - if he is, it just happily finishes, if he's not, it presents some kind of "login view" to try to satisfy the condition.
 After the operation is finished, `evaluateForOperation(_:completion:)` comes in and checks if the condition was actually satisfied or not.
 Once again - if condition is not satisfied, the initial operation will not be even executed, so it will transit to "finished with errors" state.

 So, for example: